harbour/core/README.md

 Platform specific prerequisites:

 1. Windows XP or upper system is recommended to build Harbour.
-2. Make sure to have your C compiler of choice properly installed in PATH.
+2. Make sure to have your C compiler of choice installed in PATH.
 Refer to your C compiler installation and setup instructions for details.
 It's recommended to make sure no tools in your PATH belonging to other C compilers are interfering with your setup.
-It's also highly discouraged to keep multiple copies of the same compiler, or different versions of the same compiler in PATH at the same time.
+It's also discouraged to keep multiple copies of the same compiler, or different versions of the same compiler in PATH at the same time.
 For the list of supported compilers, look up [Supported Platforms and C Compilers](#supported-platforms-and-c-compilers).